 You can make a beautiful chart and still kneecap it with the wrong export settings.
 LinkedIn is a mobile-first, vertical feed, and the defaults from most chart tools are built for a desktop slide.
 Three things matter.

 Aspect ratio.
 Square (1:1) or portrait (4:5) take up far more of a phone screen than a wide landscape (16:9) clip, which shrinks to a thin strip with grey bars above and below.
 More screen space means more of the thumb's attention.
 Square is the safe, universal choice for the feed.
-Avoid landscape unless you genuinely know your audience is on desktop.

 Step 4: Write the post around the chart, not the other way around

+The chart is the hook.
+The caption is the substance.
 The chart's job is to stop the scroll and deliver the one number.
 The caption's job is to say why it matters and what you learned.
-Your first line is doing the heaviest lifting, because LinkedIn truncates the rest behind a "see more," so open with the insight or the tension, not "Excited to share that..."
+Your first line does the heaviest lifting, because LinkedIn truncates the rest behind a "see more," so open with the insight or the tension, not "Excited to share that..."

 Make sure the chart stands on its own in the first frame, too.
 Someone who only sees one second should still get a title and enough context to understand what they are looking at.
-"Q4 revenue" in the corner is the difference between a chart and a mystery rectangle.

 A good rule: the chart earns the stop, the first line of the caption earns the read, and the rest of the caption earns the comment.